Portkey-AI/hoot/README.md

-# 🦉 hoot
+# 🦉 Hoot
 > **⚠️ early beta** - things might break. if they do, [open an issue](https://github.com/Portkey-AI/hoot/issues).
 >
 > **🤝 contributions welcome** - see something that could be better?
 PRs are appreciated!

-testing tool for MCP servers. like postman but for MCP.
+MCP testing tool. like Postman but for MCP.

 https://github.com/user-attachments/assets/e3add38e-9636-4f40-99d8-f4a2b8f0f056